Does Car Insurance Cover Injuries to Passengers?

 Collect all medical bills and records

-Passenger injury claims require itemized bills from every provider: ER visits, specialist follow-ups, physical therapy and prescription costs.
-Ask each provider for a medical lien letter if bills are still outstanding.
+Passenger injury claims need itemized bills from every provider, including ER visits, specialist follow-ups, physical therapy and prescription costs.
+Ask each provider for a medical lien letter if any bills are still unpaid.

 5. 5